disorderedmaterials/dissolve/docs/examples/water/step4.md

 ![Equilibrated water (H2O) G(r) with effective broadening applied to intramolecular g(r)](equilibrated-h2o-broadened-gr.png){: .img-centre}
 ![Equilibrated water (H2O) F(Q) with effective broadening applied to intramolecular g(r)](equilibrated-h2o-broadened-fq.png){: .img-centre}

+> You may notice a small 'upturn' in the calculated F(Q) for the D<sub>2</sub>O sample that does not match experiment.
+This is caused by subtle density fluctuations in the configuration that are accentuated by the deuteration of the water, and will disappear slowly over time.
+You can safely proceed with the example.
+> {: .warn}

 [Previous Step](step3.md){: .btn }   [Next Step](step5.md){: .btn .right}